zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

 - **A single instance** of the API Mediation Layer with one or more instances of the services onboarded
 - **Multiple instances** of the API Mediation Layer in High Availability setup with one or more instances of the services onboarded

-The onboarded services may be onboarded in one or more instances and the APIs that they provide may be versioned.
+The onboarded services may be onboarded in one or more instances and the APIs that the services provide may be versioned.
 API Mediation Layer supports distinction on the major version boundary.

 ### Making a GET call to a service through single instance of API ML